tokens-studio/graph-engine/packages/documentation/docs/concepts/edge.md

 ---
-title: Node
+title: Edge
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Node
+# Edge

 ## What is a node?